 Categories

-Nicole’s Myelodysplastic Syndromes & Acute Myeloid Leukemia Story
+Nicole’s Myelodysplastic Syndrome & Acute Myeloid Leukemia Story

 Nicole T., Acute Myeloid Leukemia (AML)

-Nicole’s Myelodysplastic Syndromes & Acute Myeloid Leukemia Story
+Nicole’s Myelodysplastic Syndrome & Acute Myeloid Leukemia Story

-Nicole was diagnosed with myelodysplastic syndromes (MDS), a disorder when the bone marrow fails, stops making enough normal blood cells in the marrow, and sometimes turns into AML.
+Nicole was diagnosed with myelodysplastic syndrome (MDS), a disorder when the bone marrow fails, stops making enough normal blood cells in the marrow, and sometimes turns into AML.

 For her, it did.
 Nicole underwent chemo and a bone marrow transplant.
 She details the recovery from treatment, how cancer has changed her life perspective, and the support that helped most.